Endowment Management Policy

 Stabilization Fund

-- Whenever funds in the Stabilization Fund are insufficient to support committed spending there will be, after approval by the Board of Governors:
+2. Should the Stabilization Fund be insufficient to support committed spending and capital preservation there may be, after approval by the Board of Governors:

 Reporting

-- An annual Endowment Report will be presented to the Strategy and Planning Committee, and the Investment Committee.
-This report will highlight additions, earnings, disbursements, and the net position of both the Endowment Fund and the Stabilization Fund.
+1. An annual Endowment Report will be presented to the Strategy and Planning Committee and the Audit and Finance Committee.
+This report will highlight additions, earnings, disbursements, and the net position of the Endowment and the Stabilization Fund.

 Monitoring and Review

 This Policy will be reviewed as necessary and at least every three years.
-The Chief Financial Officer, or successor thereof, is responsible to monitor and review this Policy.
+The Vice-President, Administration, or successor thereof, is responsible to monitor and review this Policy.

 Relevant Legislation